mgaimann/mise-en-place/README.md

 ## Cloning this repo
-Make sure to clone this repo with `git clone --recurse-submodules git@github.com:mu-gaimann/mise-en-place.git` in order to fetch all submodules that are used (such as the nerd-fonts repo for instance).
+Make sure to clone this repo with `git clone --recurse-submodules git@github.com:mu-gaimann/mise-en-place.git` in order to fetch all submodules that are used.

 ## OS